mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

   than individual men.
 In personal supposition, as in ‘every man is an animal’, the word ‘man’ stands for what it signifies, literally every men in existence.

+## Truth and inference in Ockham

+* A proposition is like ‘Socrates is human’ is true if and only if the subject term ‘Socrates’ and the predicate term stand for the same thing.
+  This is sometimes called a two-name theory of truth: an affirmative categorical proposition is true if it puts together, as subject and predicate, two names of the same thing.
+However, for Ockham a general term is not a proper name, but is equivalent to a list of proper names; and the truth condition he lays down in terms of identity of supposition amounts to the requirement that for an affirmative categorical to be true one and the same proper name must occur in both the subject list and the predicate list.
+* The simple two-name theory is easily shown to break down.
+If ‘Socrates is a philosopher’ is true because Socrates can be called both ‘Socrates’ and ‘philosopher’, it is not easy to see how to explain the truth conditions of ‘Socrates isn't a dog’.
+In order to know that ‘dog’ is not a name of Socrates, we have to know what it is a name of: and there does not seem to be any answer to the question ‘Which dog is it that Socrates isn't?’
+The more complicated theory of Ockham does have an answer to this difficulty: the list corresponding to ‘dog’ and the (one-item) list corresponding to ‘Socrates’ do not have a common term.
+But it falls into a corresponding difficulty of its own.
+If every general term is an abbreviation for a list of proper names, then every proposition must be either necessarily true or necessarily false.
+‘Socrates is human’ surely is not simply a redundant identity statement.
+But that is what it is if it means ‘Socrates is either Socrates or Plato or Aristotle’.
+* Ockham distinguishes ‘simple consequences’ and ‘consequences as of now’.
+A simple consequence holds if the antecedent can never be true without the consequent being true.
+An as-of-now consequence holds if the antecedent cannot now be true without the consequent being true, even if at some other time that might be the case.
+* Ockham distinguishes between consequences whose validity is internal and those whose validity is external.
+A consequence is valid externally if its validity does not depend on the meaning of any of the terms in the premise and conclusion.
+* Ockham distinguishes between material and formal consequences.
+It appears that formal consequences are both those that are externally valid and those that are internally valid.
+In material consequences, on the other hand, the impossibility of the antecedent's being true without the consequent depends not on any connection, external or internal, between the content of the antecedent and the content of the consequent.
+It arises either from the antecedent's being necessarily false, or from the consequent's being necessarily true.
+The first of these is an instance of the general rule, ‘Anything whatever follows from what is impossible’, and the second is an instance of ‘What is necessary follows from anything whatever’.
+* Ockham formulates a set of such rules that apply to inference of very varied kinds.
+They include the following six:
+  1. What is false does not follow from what is true.
+  2. What is true may follow from what is false.
+  3. Whatever follows from the consequent follows from the antecedent.
+  4. Whatever entails the antecedent entails the consequent.
+  5. The contingent does not follow from the necessary.
+  6. The impossible does not follow from the possible.